Mute a Chrome Tab in 3 Methods [Phone, PC, & Mac]

 That is why we’ve created this step-by-step guide that will show you how to enable or disable being able to quickly mute and unmute a tab playing audio in Google Chrome.

 Although Chrome has been dominating the browsers’ segment in terms of usage for some years now, it’s worth noticing other search engines, like Opera, which is one of the most well-known browsers.

-How do I mute an audio tab in Google Chrome?
+How do I mute a tab in Chrome?

 The website should now be muted, and no more audio should be heard from it.
 In order to reverse this change, simply right-click the tab again and select Unmute this site.